More European costumed Composition Dolls

 Back to Europe.......left to right.
 The first girl has a Gypsy appearance.
 High painted black boots.
 A beaded weskit over an organdy blouse with floral tape trim the length of sleeves.

-The second doll wears an organdy cap similar to Dutch, a dotted Swiss blouse with laced dirndl.
+wears an organdy cap similar to Dutch, a dotted Swiss blouse with

-The girl on the left has a huge white taffeta hat.
-She is tagged "French Provincial".
+The girl on the left has a substantial white taffeta hat.
+She is tagged "French Provincial."

 The second is another unknown of Eastern Europe influence.
 Black yarn hand sewn on weskit.